-There is nothing magic about how to support children in care.
 A good school, which gets to know its pupils and aims to meet their individual needs, will take on the task naturally.
 Information in the guides should assist staff to feel more confident in facing any challenges these children present and fulfilling the potential each child has.

 GOV.UK has guidance for designated teachers on: